kylekkl/Sydney_Airbnb_Nightly_Price_Prediction/README.md

 The analysis includes data cleaning, exploratory data analysis, feature engineering, preprocessing, model comparison, hyperparameter tuning, evaluation, residual analysis, and permutation feature importance.

+## Dataset

+The dataset was obtained from [Inside Airbnb](https://insideairbnb.com/get-the-data/) using the detailed Sydney listings file (`listings.csv.gz`).

+The raw dataset is not included in this repository because of its size.
+To reproduce the project:

+1. Download the Sydney detailed listings dataset.
+2. Extract the file.
+3. Rename it to `2026listings.csv`.
+4. Place it inside the `dataset` folder.

+Inside Airbnb data is licensed under the Creative Commons Attribution 4.0 International License.

+> Inside Airbnb updates its datasets regularly, so results may differ when using a newer snapshot.

 ## Project Objective

 Build a regression model that estimates the nightly price of a Sydney Airbnb listing using features such as: